Home to the Red Fortress

 Part fortress (the Alcazaba), part palace, part garden (the Generalife) and part government city (the Medina ), this medieval complex overlooking Granada is a UNESCO Heritage Site and the most visited attraction in Spain.
 With a repertoire of Moorish arches, columned arcades, fountains and light-reflected water basins found in the courtyards, the Alhambra is paradise in poetry.
 In the Generalife Gardens, step into the most perfect Arabian garden in all of Andalucia.

 The Alhambra towers over Granada, which is crossed by two rivers and sprawls over two hills.
 This is a stunning – if not easy – landscape.
-Enjoy a relaxing overview of the city on our Granada City Sightseeing Tour.
-This double-decker bus lets your feet take a break for 90 minutes.
-Use as a taxi, or hop on and off as you wish.
-Stop at the Granada Cathedral, a 16th century church containing the tombs of Ferdinand and Isabella.
+Don't miss the Granada Cathedral, a 16th century church containing the tombs of Ferdinand and Isabella.